tomohiroliu22/Linux-Programming-Interface/README.md

 # Linux-Programming-Project
-This repository implements the linux instruction with C language
+This repository implements the Linux system call with C language.

 # Linux system
 Unbuntu 20.04 x86-64